RocketSoftware/rocket-mvbasic/docs/index.md

 	**Note**: Using this method, an existing working environment that requires a different version of Java would not be impacted and the extension will work properly in the Java 11 (or above) environment.

-  3. Select "File" > "Open Folder" to pen a folder that contains the BASIC program files you want to view or edit.
+  3. Select "File" > "Open Folder" to open a folder that contains the BASIC program files you want to view or edit.
 You can also add multiple folders to the workspace using "File" > "Add Folder to Workspace".
 We recommend that you open the U2 account level folders to avoid encountering exceptions.

 	**Note**: This extension is designed to work with folders/directories rather than individual program files.
 If you open a single file, some functions may be limited.